a2stuff/prodos-drivers/README.md

   * Bird's Better Bye (a 40-column menu-driven selector)
   * Buh-Bye (an enhanced version of the ProDOS 80-column, menu-driven selector)

 In addition, `QUIT.SYSTEM` is present which isn't a driver but which immediately invokes the QUIT handler (a.k.a. program selector).
+This will happen automatically if the last driver can't find another `.SYSTEM` file, but `QUIT.SYSTEM` can be used to stop the chain.

 There's also `PAUSE.SYSTEM` which just waits for a fraction of a second before invoking the next driver file.
 (Why?
 In case the log messages from the other installers goes by too fast!)